MrDanPotter/comic-maker/src/store/README.md

 ## Overview

 The application has been integrated with Redux for state management.
-The Redux store is set up with two main slices:
+The Redux store is set up with three main slices:

 1. **comicPagesSlice** - Manages comic pages and panels
 2. **imageLibrarySlice** - Manages uploaded images
+3. **appStateSlice** - Manages application-wide state (AI toggle, etc.)

 ## Store Structure